-Setting: When Eva Simson first meets Chester Phillips at the mapmaker’s shop where she works...
+Excerpt Setting: Eva Simson first meets Chester Phillips, her future husband, at the mapmaker’s shop in Boston where she works...

 “Thank you for your help, Miss Simson,” Chester stated, clearly enjoying saying Eva’s name.
 However, instead of reaching for the doorknob, Chester clasped his hands together and remained rooted where he stood, biting his bottom lip, hesitant to go.
 After an awkward pause, he asked, in a rush of words that tumbled from his mouth like pebbles falling over a ledge, “If you’re about to close the shop … would you like me to wait?”